rop-la/rop-la.github.io/en/_posts/2020-06-22-modulus-oracle-part2.md

 Write vulnerable code could be a little more harder with other libraries but not impossible.

 As you can see, to exploit this vulnerability we need the public key.
-We can use the public key from the SSL/TLS certificate but there is no guarantee that these keys be the same.
+We can use the public key from the SSL/TLS certificate but there is no guarantee that these keys will be the same.
 So we had the idea to carry out a *Modulus Oracle Attack* to obtain the public key.
 We have searched for reasonably weak JWT libraries and vulnerable to *Modulus Oracle* and we found one.

 ### gree/jose